mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 TRAVELLER

 to enemy structures and personnel alike.
-Artillery is often referred to as simply ‘the killer’ for its astounding ability to suppress mobility and inflict casualties.
+Artillery is often referred to as simply 'the killer' for its astounding ability to suppress mobility and inflict casualties.

 BUILDING IMPERIAL ARMY UNITS